reversinglabs/reversinglabs-siem-rules/README.md

 ### KQL
 This folder contains KQL queries that can be used to identify threat actor TTPs in Microsoft Sentinel and Microsoft Defender for Endpoint.
 Use these queries to hunt for threats, or create analytic rules to generate alerts and incidents.

+# License
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.